MeditationDev/DNSCacheMod/README.md

 # DNSCacheMod
 Dynamic modify your Minecraft DNSCache(likes host file)!
+Support all versions of Minecraft theoretically

 ## Commands
 Command is */dnscachemod*
 Usages:
 */dnscachemod add from target* ADD A DOMAIN FOR DNSCACHE
-*/dnscachemod remove from* REMOVE A DOMAIN FOR DNSCACHE
+*/dnscachemod remove* from REMOVE A DOMAIN FOR DNSCACHE
-*/dnscachemod list?7 LIST* DOMAINS USING DNSCACHE
+*/dnscachemod list* LIST DOMAINS USING DNSCACHE
 */dnscachemod reload* RELOAD DNSCACHES

 ## Data